Yoav666s/dnd-wiki/collections/_rules/spellcasting.md

 title: "Spellcasting"
 index: "spellcasting"
 permalink: /rules/spellcasting/
-excerpt: "Different character classes have distinctive ways of learning and preparing their spells, and monsters use spells in unique ways."
+excerpt: "This section provides the rules for casting spells.
+Different character classes have distinctive ways of learning and preparing their spells, and monsters use spells in unique ways.
+Regardless of its source, a spell follows the rules here."
 source: "Basic Rules"
 part: 3
 chapter: 10